unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_64bit

-set the amount of allowed memory allocation (in megabytes) for request body before starting printing a warning
+``help``: set the amount of allowed memory allocation (in megabytes) for request body before starting printing a warning

 upload-progress
 ***************